 Remember that books and topics do not have genders

-They can’t find that without exposure.
-Books can provide the first stepping stone to a lifelong passion… it’d be a shame to miss that passion by wrongly assuming a book is only for one gender of child.
+The truth is, you can’t fully know a child’s interests until they’ve been given the chance to explore a variety of topics.
+Books are a powerful stepping stone to discovering lifelong passions, and it’d be a shame to miss that passion by wrongly assuming a book is only for one gender of child.

 The following list contains affiliate links.
 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.